bibleexchange/courses/book-of-romans/803_patiently-wait-for-the-adoption.md

 The Manchild is a fully mature son of God, a placed son, who is walking in fulll in heritance rights.
 1 Peter 1:4,5; Ephesians 1:14; A Perfect man.
 Ephesians 4:12-13; Matthew 5:48;

 ### The Meaning of Adoption

 In Romans 8:14-16 and Galatians 4:1-5, we are introduced to a deeper concept which is adoption, the manifestation of the sons of God.
 We understand that every man is BORN into the family of God (John 3:3), so what is this "adoption" all about?

 #### Adoption in Roman Law

 Adoption is the legal action by which a person takes into his family a child not his own with the purpose of treating him as and giving him all the privileges of his own natural child.
 An adopted child is legally entitled to all rights and privileges of a natural-born child.
+In adoption a person is permanently placed in the family with the status of a son or attains sonship.

 According to the Roman legal system the person who was adopted into a family gained all the legal rights of a legitimate son in the new family, but he lost all the rights, privileges and responsibilities in his old family.
 He was now an equal with the other sons and daughters in his new family.
 He was a co-heir with them according to the law.
 He was regarded as a new person who had a new life in a new family.

 Another wonderful thing about the Roman law was that the old life of the adopted son was completely wiped out.
 All of his debts were cancelled.
 His past now had nothing to do with him.
 He was in a new relationship with a new family.

+The changes the adopted person went through under Roman law can be summarized as:

+1. A Change in **Family** ( Ephesians 3:14,15; 1 Corinthians 15:49)
+2. A Change in **Name** (Acts 11:26; Revelation 2:17; Revelation 3:12; John 1:42)
+3. A Change of **Home** (John 14:2; Philippians 3:20,21)
+4. A Change of **Responsibility** (Acts 13:38,39; Titus 3:1-11)

 #### Adoption in Jewish Law &amp; Custom

-There was no Jewish adoption law, and when a man died without male offspring to continue his line, there were other provisions made.
+There was no Jewish "adoption" law, and when a man died without male offspring to continue his line, there were other provisions made.
 This was different from Roman law which allowed a man to create an heir from outside his family.
+In Jewish law, only sons by birth were esteemed.

-Although no official Jewish law of adoption we can see the principles of adoption were not lost to the Jews as in the cases of:
+Although there was no official Jewish law of adoption we can see the principles of adoption were not lost to the Jews as in the cases of:

 - Abraham and his servant Eliezer (Genesis 15:2-4)
-- Moses (Exodus 2:10)
+- Moses in Pharoah's House (Exodus 2:10)
-- Genubath (1 Kings 11:20)
+- Genubath was brought into Pharoah's Household  among the sons of Pharoah (1 Kings 11:20)
-- Esther (Esther 2:7)
+- Esther was raised in her uncle's home (Esther 2:7)

-#### Adoption in Relation to the Believer
+#### Adoption in Relation to the New Testament

 The Greek word for adoption (huiothesia) means to "place as a son" and is used only by Paul in the New Testament.
 Paul uses this word five times in his letters.